 Simple Will

 Most people need only a simple will—a single legal document that applies only to you.
 A simple will can name your beneficiaries, determine how your property is apportioned among the surviving heirs and designate a guardian for your minor children.
-Simple wills shield your family from potential disputes and lengthy legal battles and allow you to determine how and to whom your property and assets will be transferred after your death.
-You can appoint an executor, a person or entity that ensures your wishes are met.
+Simple wills shield your family from potential disputes and lengthy legal battles as well as allow you to determine how and to whom your property and assets will be transferred after your death.
+You can also appoint an executor, which is a person or entity that ensures your wishes are met.

 Complex Will